ArveVM/friend2friend-secure-connection/README.md

 ## 2. Setup/share unraid Server in Tailnet
 1. Log into unraid
 2. install Tailscale-plugin
 3. in tailscale-plugin, log into Tailnet with tailnet-admin-account
 4. make sure NetBIOS=OFF in smb-settings
 5. setup proper ACL, limit to port 445 if no other services than smb-file-transfer is required
 6. share server with friend,, click Share from Machines-tab (on server which you want to share in Tailscale Admin-console and copy link
+7. make note of tailnet-ip of server,, friend need this to add connection

-## 2. Setup unraid user/shares
+## 3. Setup unraid user/shares
 1. Log into unraid
 2. Create new User
 3. Create new share, grant user r/w access to Share
 4. inform user of share-name/pwd

+## 4. Setup tailnet-user - logon
+1. accept invite in link from 2.6 - create your tailnet-user
+2. connect/install tailscale on your device (Server or pc/tablet) with tailnet-user - connecting to tailnet
+3. create connection to remote share on servers tailnet-ip defined in 2.7

+## 5. Setup sync/backup-job - script
+1. use encryption on creation,, so that files moved to friends server is always encrypted
+4.